web-music-score/wms/packages/web-music-score/README.md

 ## License

-This project is licensed under the [zlib License](https://opensource.org/license/zlib).
+This project is licensed under the [MIT License](https://mit-license.org/).

 It also bundles the [Tone.js](https://github.com/Tonejs/Tone.js) library, which is licensed under the [MIT License](https://opensource.org/license/mit).